thuydang/ansible_quicklab/README.md

 == kvm_network:
 * create bridges and tap/tun interfaces for the VMs with the extension of ansible-nmcli module (https://github.com/thuydang/ansible-nmcli.git; version: origin/ansible-nmcli-role).
 * Configure iptables/firewall for routing traffic of bridges.
-* The variables allows to see how the network is configured (default/main.yml):
+* The variables are set with the network configuration (default/main.yml):

 == kvm_manage:
 * Start the vms